 - Panacea is a summonable item in Scribblenauts (along with everything else).
 In the sequel it heals any sick or diseased creature, and renders an already healthy one invincible.

 - The goal of one subplot in Ōkamiden is to make a perfect medicine in order to cure a terminally ill girl.

 - In Cave Story, you retrieve a "cure-all" pill from the abandoned hospital in the labyrinth.
 The full curative abilities of this medicine are unknown, but it heals Curly Brace (who is a robot) from unspecified debilitating injuries.

-- The Elder Scrolls V: Skyrim has disease curing potions than are easy to make or buy, raw ingredinces such as hawk feathers and charred rat skin that cure diseases on their own and if that's too much bother praying at a local shrine will have the same effect, plus a deity specific blessing.
-Curing vampirism and lycanthropy is a different story however.
+- The Elder Scrolls V: Skyrim has disease-curing potions that are easy to make or buy, raw ingredients such as hawk feathers and charred rat skin that cure diseases on their own, and if that's too much bother, praying at a local shrine will have the same effect, plus a deity-specific blessing.
+Curing vampirism and lycanthropy is a different story, however.

 - SCP Foundation has SCP-500, pills that cure any disease, but there's just about fifty of them and they're impossible to replicate perfectly (though knockoffs can work if you're lucky).

 - Worm has a character named Panacea who is capable of healing any injury or disease.